-30 Addressing the common challenge in different countries may require deployment and, where applicable, conformance testing, of local functionality or adaption of solutions for each procurer due to differences in the local context.
+43 Addressing the common challenge in different countries may require deployment and, where applicable, conformance testing, of local functionality or adaption of solutions for each procurer due to differences in the local context.

-- final ranking list of the selected projects, final scores and qualitative assessment per criterion for each bid received, along with minutes of the evaluation meeting; - for PCP: assessing the results achieved by each tenderer in the previous phase; - at the end of the action, give a demonstration to the granting authority: - for PCP: of the tested solutions resulting from the PCP; - for PPI: of the deployed innovative solution(s).
+- for PCP: assessing the results achieved by each tenderer in the previous phase; - at the end of the action, give a demonstration to the granting authority: - for PCP: of the tested solutions resulting from the PCP; - for PPI: of the deployed innovative solution(s).